s3raph-x00/VibeTube/README.md

 # VibeTube
 **Totally Don't Use This in Production**
 <br>
-<br> Installation Guide (Maybe, Haven't Really Tested It, Good Luck >.<)
+<br> Installation Guide (*Maybe, Haven't Really Tested It, Good Luck >.<*)
 1. Install Python (Tested on 3.14 PI)
    > a.
 Windows: Download and Install (https://www.python.org/downloads/release/python-3140/)
    <br> b1. *nix: sudo apt install python3
    <br> b2. *nix: sudo yum install -y python3
-   <br> b3. *nix: Serious Talk 🙏, if the distro you are using doesn't have python and the above commands don't work then what are you doing with your life :(
+   <br> b3. *nix: Serious Talk, if the distro you are using doesn't have python and the above commands don't work then what are you doing with your life :(
 3. Install MongoDB
    > a.
 Windows: Download and install (https://www.mongodb.com/try/download/community)
    <br> b. *nix: sudo apt install -y mongodb